Close Menu

 October 5, 2019

-While I was navel-gazing this week, I had a thought.
-A number of business principles can be transferred across to our personal finances.
+While I was navel-gazing one day, I had a thought.
+A lot of principles that apply to business can also be used in our personal finances.

-Not just obvious things like ‘make more money’, but also some less obvious concepts, like our philosophy and mindset.
+Not just obvious things like ‘make more money’, but also in less obvious areas, like our philosophy and mindset.

-So let’s run through them, and consider how you can use these principles to boost your odds of financial success.
+So let’s run through them, and consider how you can use these principles to create the outcome you want.

 Principle #1 – The Power of Focus

 In essence, this means spending your precious time on what matters most.
-And doing what will give you the most benefit for your efforts.
+Said another way, investing your effort into what’s going to give you the biggest payoff.

 What does this mean for us personally?